-Catherine II, whose own situation, for some months after her accession to the throne, was somewhat precarious, declined to interfere till after the death of Augustus III, That event took place on October 5, 1763, whereupon the Czartoryscy immediately resumed their appeal to the Russian Empress.
+Catherine II, whose own situation, for some months after her accession to the throne, was somewhat precarious, declined to interfere till after the death of Augustus III.
+That event took place on October 5, 1763, whereupon the Czartoryscy immediately resumed their appeal to the Russian Empress.
 At the end of February, 1764, they went still further, and demanded an army-corps to protect them against the violence of their enemies.
-Their demands were supported by the new Russian ambassador at Warsaw, the energetic and masterful Prince Nicholas Repnin, who reported that, in view of the state of parties, the presence of a Russian army in Poland was indispensable.
-In March, 8000 of the Empress' troops entered Poland; in June a general confederation, formed by the Czartoryscy, declared that only a native candidate was eligible; while their Russian allies simultaneously suppressed all the enemies of "The Family."
-The elective Diet met at Warsaw (August 16-26) and elected, unanimously, Slanislaus Poniatowski, the nephew of the Czartoryscy, King of Poland.
-The issue could scarce be otherwise, as the electors were overawed by the proximity of 8000 Russian veterans.
+Their demands were supported by the new Russian ambassador at Warsaw, the energetic and masterful Prince Nicholas Repnin, who reported that, in view of the state of parties, the presence of a Russian army in Poland was indis-In March, 8000 of the Empress' troops entered pensable.
+Poland; in June a general confederation, formed by the Czartoryscy, declared that only a native candidate was eligible; while their Russian allies simultaneously suppressed all the enemies of "The Family."
+The elective Diet met at Warsaw (August 16-26) and elected, unanimously, Stanislaus Poniatowski, the nephew of the Czartoryscy, King of Poland.
+The issue could scarce be otherwise, as the electors were overawed by t proximity of 8000 Russian veterans.

-The new king was a strikingly handsome man, thirty-two years of age, brilliantly educated, brimful of the noblest ideas of the new era of enlight@nment, but prone to luxury and indolence, and with no force of character, though he had a much better judgment than either of his uncles, and, in the course of his royal career, learnt to be a very fair diplomatist.
-He had first made the aquaintance of Catherine in 1755, at St Petersburg, whither he had come, nominally in the suite of the new English minister, Sir Hanbury Williams, but really as the secret agent of the Czartoryscy.
-The Grand-Duchess, as she then was, at once appropriated the Polish Adonis, body and soul; and he was mixed up in the mysterious intrigues which resulted in the fall of Bestuzhev and very nearly in the ruin of Catherine herself.
-On discarding the sentimental Poniatowski for the more virile Orlov, Catherine sent the former back to Poland with a promise of the Polish crown on the death of Augustus III.
-She already read her paramour through and through.
-She described him, subsequently, to Frederick the Great, as "the candidate most suitable for our purposes"; and it is clear, from her instructions to Prince Nicholas Repnin. that she meant the crowned Stanislaus to be the mere tool and hireling of Russia.
-Stanislaus was certainly not of the stuff of which heroes are made; but it is only fair to add that, as King. he tried to do his duty to his country so far as his almost absolute financial dependence upon the Russian Empress (who allowed him 3000 ducats per annum to start with) would permit him to do so.
+The new king was a strikingly handsome man, thirty-ty years of age, brilliantly educated, brimful of the noblest ide of the new era of enlightenment, but prone to luxury as indolence, and with no force of character, though he had much better judgment than either of his uncles, and, in the course of his royal career, learnt to be a very fair diplomati He had first made the aquaintance of Catherine in 1755, St Petersburg, whither he had come, nominally in the suite the new English minister, Sir Hanbury Williams, but really the secret agent of the Czartoryscy.
+The Grand-Duchess. she then was, at once appropriated the Polish Adonis, body ar soul; and he was mixed up in the mysterious intrigues which resulted in the fall of Bestuzhev and very nearly in the ruin Catherine herself.
+On discarding the sentimental Poniatows for the more virile Orlov, Catherine sent the former back Poland with a promise of the Polish crown on the death Augustus III.
+She already read her paramour through ar through.
+She described him, subsequently, to Frederick th Great, as "the candidate most suitable for our purposes"; an it is clear, from her instructions to Prince Nicholas Repnin that she meant the crowned Stanislaus to be the mere tool an hireling of Russia.
+Stanislaus was certainly not of the stuff (which heroes are made; but it is only fair to add that, as Kin he tried to do his duty to his country so far as his almoabsolute financial dependence upon the Russian Empress (wh allowed him 3000 ducats per annum to start with) woul permit him to do so.